-Changing Schools - You must register fulltime at Carson-Newman University (C-N), since C-N issued your I-20 and oversees your SEVIS record.
+Changing Schools - You must register full-time at Carson-Newman University (C-N), since C-N issued your I-20 and oversees your SEVIS record.
 If you decide to transfer to another school, contact your DSO prior to completing your final semester at C-N.

-Change of Level - If you will complete your current program of study and plan to continue at C-N in another program (for example, change from a Bachelor's degree program to a Master's program, or ELI to Undergraduate), your I-20 must be updated.
+Change of Level - If you will complete your current program of study and plan to continue at C-N in another program (for example, change from a Bachelor's degree program to program, ELI Master's or to Undergraduate), your I-20 must be updated.
 Please see your DSO for further instruction.